AviatrixSystems/Docs/HowTos/transit_dmz_workflow.rst

 1.1 Main gateway
 ~~~~~~~~~~~~~~~~~

  a.
-For main gateway, go to Transit Network -> Setup, go through Step 1 and Step 2 (for HA) to launch the main gateway(s).
+For main gateway, go to Transit Network -> Setup, go through Step 1 and Step 2 (required for HA) to launch the main gateway(s).
+The main gateway size should be t2.small and larger.

  b.
 If TGW Orchestrator is deployed, go to TGW Orchestrator -> Plan, complete `Step 5 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-enable-aviatrix-transit-gw-for-hybrid-connection>`_ and `Step 6 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-attach-aviatrix-transit-gw-to-tgw>`_ to enable main gateway to be part of TGW orchestrator and attach the main gateway to TGW.
 If TGW Orchestrator is not used, skip step b.

 1.2 Companion gateway
 ~~~~~~~~~~~~~~~~~~~~~~

  a.
-For companion gateway, go to Transit Network -> Setup, go through Step 1, 2 (for HA) to launch the gateway(s).
+For companion gateway, go to Transit Network -> Setup, go through Step 1, 2 (required for HA) to launch the gateway(s).
+The companion gateway size should be t2.small and larger.

  b.
 Connect the companion gateway to on-prem by executing `Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_.
 This step is necessary since companion gateway interfaces with one of the three options: AWS VGW, Aviatrix hardware appliance  CloudN or an external device.

 2. Prepare Transit GW for DMZ Function
 ------------------------------------------

+Return to the Transit DMZ workflow (which is this workflow).
 In this step, the Aviatrix Controller creates the following resources for each main gateway and companion gateway:

  - Ethernet interface eth2 on the gateway instance.
  - a subnet with "dmz-egress" as suffix in its name in the transit VPC.